KentStateWeb/rwd/class/syllabus/index.md

 * Modern Web Design Workflows
 * Mobile Content Strategy
 * Browser Testing
-* Git and GitHub Version Control
+* Version Control
 * Paired and Team Coding
 * Mobile-First Design
 * Style Tiles and Web Design Techniques
+* Modern Web Layout Tools

 ### Prerequisites
 Sophomore standing.
 This course has no other prerequisites, however you must be proficient in basic web and computer applications.
 You will be expected to write HTML, CSS and light JavaScript code (familiarity with these will be helpful, but is not necessary).
-You will also be working in vector-based editing tools to prototype visual designs.
-Success in this course will depend on your willingness to try learn new skills and work with others from different backgrounds to solve complex problems.
+You will also be working in vector-based editing tools to help prototype visual designs.
+Success in this course will depend on your willingness to try learn new skills and collaborate with others from different backgrounds to solve complex problems.

 ### Subject to Change Statement
 The syllabus and course schedule may be subject to change.
 Changes will be communicated via email.
 It is the responsibility of students to check email messages and course announcements to stay current in the course.